Giovanni Baptista Ferrari

-Giovanni Baptista (also Battista) Ferrari (1 May 1584 in Siena - 1 February 1655 in Siena), was an Italian Jesuit, orientalist, university teacher and botanist.
+Giovanni Baptista (also Battista) Ferrari (1 May 1584 - 1 February 1655) was an Italian Jesuit priest, orientalist, university teacher and botanist.
 Linguistically highly gifted and an able scientist, at 21 years of age Ferrari knew a good deal of Hebrew and spoke and wrote excellent Greek and Latin.
 He became a professor of Hebrew and Rhetoric at the Jesuit College in Rome and in 1622 edited a Syriac-Latin dictionary (Nomenclator Syriacus).

 Biography

 Giovanni Baptista Ferrari was born to an affluent Sienese family and entered the Jesuit Order in Rome at the age of 19 in April 1602.
-After studying metaphysics, logic and natural philosophy with Giuseppe Agostini (and after the usual four years of theology), he was sent to the Maronite college in Rome in 1615/16 – where he learnt Syriac.
+After studying metaphysics, logic and natural philosophy with Giuseppe Agostini (and after the usual four years of theology), he was sent to the Pontifical Maronite College in Rome in 1615/16 – where he learnt Syriac.
 The early progress reports at the Collegio Romano are complimentary about his literary and Hebraic talents, but rather critical of what appears to have been his somewhat frail state of health and melancholy character.

 By the schoolyear of 1619-20 he was teaching Arabic and Hebrew at the Roman College.
 His first published work was a Syriac Dictionary, or Nomenclator, which he published in 1622 (but with an approval from Mutio Vitelleschi and Francesco Donati of 1619).
 The chief object of the author is to explain the Syriac words in the Bible, in which he was assisted by some learned Maronites.
 Although pretty innovative for its time, Ferrari's Nomenclator was not a very successful effort, and has not enjoyed much esteem in the subsequent literature (Bochart was especially cutting in his judgment).
 It is, however, interesting for its introduction, with its long list of profuse acknowledgements to various members of the Maronite college, especially Petrus Metoscita, and for its brief insight into the working procedures and resources of a Syriac scholar of those days.

 His Orationes, first printed in Lyons in 1625, and several times reprinted, including two London editions in the 1650s and 1660s, are especially remarkable for four very noteworthy orations on the subject of Hebrew language and Hebrew literary style.
 In the oration on Hebraicae linguae suavitas Ferrari asserts the stylistic capabilities of Hebrew, and defends it against charges that it was limited and coarse; in the chapters Hebraicae Musae sive de Disciplinarum omnium Hebraica origine and Hebraicae litteraturae securitas, sive De arguto dicendi genere usurpando he justifies the difficulties of learning the language, and puts forward the case for studying it.

 His knowledge of the ancient authors, Greek and Latin, was extensive as was his command of the Semitic languages.
 Indeed, Ferrari was a member of the Papal Commission charged with translating the Bible into Arabic.

 He was honoured in 1759, when botanist Philip Miller published Ferraria, which is a genus of monocotyledonous flowering plants in the family Iridaceae and native to tropical and southern Africa.